box/developer.box.com/content/guides/applications/custom-apps/app-approval.md

 ---
-rank: 3
+rank: 4
 related_endpoints: []
 related_guides: []
 required_guides:
+  - applications/custom-apps/app-token-setup
-  - authentication/custom-apps/jwt-setup
+  - applications/custom-apps/jwt-setup
 related_resources: []
 alias_paths: []
 ---

-# JWT App authorization
+# App Approval

-Once a keypair has been created for a Custom App that uses JWT, the application will need to be authorized within the Box enterprise by the enterprise Admin User before it can be used.
+Custom App that are configured with [JWT][jwt] or [App Token][app-token] authentication will need to be authorized within the Box enterprise by the enterprise Admin User before it can be used.

 ## Approval Notifications

+A semi-automated process for app approval is available in the developer console.

 Head over to your application in the [developer console][devconsole] and select the "General" link from the left sidebar in your application